 When it comes to filing construction payment, there is a world of difference between private and public construction projects.
-And it’s very important to know the difference between the two.
+And it’s very important to know what type of construction project you’re working on, since there’s a big difference between the two.

 What is the Difference Between Public and Private Projects?